 Everyone is welcome to play, although at least a rudimentary knowledge of the game is required.
 Members of the club have a variety of experience levels, and the more advanced players are always happy to help others if they have questions.
 Members do not need to have a regular partner as partnerships are decided by drawing numbers.

-A portion of the funds collected is used to organize a Christmas and a summer social gathering.
+A portion of the funds collected is used to organize a spring or summer social gathering.

 For more information, please contact Louise at 613-274-2618 or firstname.lastname@example.org.